conery/dexter/docs/dex_config.md

 The rule for the `amount` attribute needs to convert a string from the CSV file (all columns in a CSV file are strings) into a number, and to make sure the number is positive (all amounts on postings in our database are positive).

-Converting the string to a number is easy.
+Python's builtin `float` function is just what we need.
-Python's builtin `float` function does exactly that.
+If `s` is a string containing digits (and maybe a decimal point) the expression `float(s)` means "convert `s` into a number".

-To write the rule, just identify the column that has the transaction amount and pass that to `float`.
+To write the parser rule, just identify the column that has the transaction amount and pass that to `float`.
-Both OCCU and Chase use a column named "Amount" so the rule has this expression:
+Both OCCU and Chase use a column named "Amount" so the rule will have this expression:
 ```
 float(rec["Amount"])
 ```